-The other day I was talking with a gentleman who was as passionate about customer service and experience as I am.
-He had worked with support centers and we were discussing how important the team in a customer support center is to an organization.
-Yet, it surprised both of us just how low paid some of these support people are.
+The other day, I was talking with a gentleman who was as passionate about customer service and experience as I am.
+He had worked with support centers, and we were discussing how important the team in a customer support center is to an organization.
+Yet, it surprised both of us just how low-paid some of these support people are.

 That made me think about the teller at a bank, the person who is the “face” of the bank for all intents and purposes.
 They greet the customers, handle their money, and work directly with the customers – more than anyone else in the bank – yet it is typically one of the lower-paid positions.

-I’m not suggesting that the amount someone is paid is an indicator of their importance.
 But it does surprise me that the lower-paid positions are often most responsible for interacting with customers.
 One way to reflect their importance, to show that they are the best of the best in any and all of these positions, regardless of what they are paid, is to bestow the title of professional.